 Sending important or time-sensitive information to employees that don’t have easy access to their email inboxes.
 A reminder can be the best way to get eyes on your internal emails.

 By incorporating SMS employee communications into your overall internal communications strategy, you can ensure that your employees do not miss out on information that will immediately impact them.
-Using ContactMonkey you can send SMS messages to your employees from the same platform you send your emails:
+Using ContactMonkey, you can send SMS messages to your employees from the same platform you send your emails:

 Send reminders about shift updates, policy changes, office closures, and notices to check their company email and website for information.
-Your employees being out-of-the-loop can have a detrimental affect on their engagement, and using the platform that they have easy access to is an easy way to reach them wherever they may be.
+Your employees being out-of-the-loop can have a detrimental effect on their engagement, and using the platform that they have easy access to is an easy way to reach them wherever they may be.

 Powerful Analytics Can Make Great Email Engagement the Norm